public-awesome/pulsar-ssd1306/README.md

 ### Test device

 Before running this sample, you can check that your OLED display is detected by installing `i2c-tools`, then running `i2cdetect -y 1`.
 The first connected SSD1306 will usually be at address `0x3c`.
-This sample assumes `0x3c`.
+This package assumes `0x3c`.
 If your device is at a different address, then you may need to modify the code for it to work.

 ```sh
 $ sudo apt-get install i2c-tools